alvinang/URL-Minifier/README.md

 * Handle cases where input is not a url
 * Handle cases where redirect gives an error
-* Backbone for smooth row addition in dashboard
+* Backbone for smooth row addition in dashboard (halfway)

 ### Questions/Comments